masterwok/ffmpeg-glide-video-decoder/README.md

     override fun applyOptions(context: Context, builder: GlideBuilder) {
         val requestOptions = RequestOptions().apply {
-            // Get frame at 10% into the media.
-Default 3% set(FFmpegVideoDecoder.PERCENTAGE_DURATION, 0.10F)
+            // Get frame at 10% into the media (default 3%) set(FFmpegVideoDecoder.PERCENTAGE_DURATION, 0.10F)
-            // OR get frame at some time (micro-seconds).
+            // OR get frame at some time (micro-seconds)
             // set(FFmpegVideoDecoder.FRAME_AT_TIME, 1000 * 1000 * 5)
         }